Strategy and policy

 - Prevention First (adapted): A Framework for Suicide Prevention encourages strategic and coordinated suicide prevention action.

-Everymind were contracted by the Mental Health and Drug Directorate, Tasmanian Department of Health to lead the writing and development of the Tasmanian Suicide Prevention Strategy 2023-2027.
-The strategy was developed following significant consultation with individuals with lived experience of suicide, service providers, government agencies and communities in Tasmania.
+Everymind was contracted by the Mental Health and Drug Directorate, Tasmanian Department of Health to lead the writing and development of the Tasmanian Suicide Prevention Strategy 2023-2027.
+The strategy was developed following significant consultation with individuals with lived and living experience of suicide, service providers, government agencies and communities in Tasmania.
 It sets out the vision and priorities for preventing suicide in Tasmania for the next five years.

 Everymind also worked with stakeholders in Tasmania to operationalise the strategy through Tasmanian Suicide Prevention Strategy Implementation Plan One: January 2023 – June 2024.